Dynamic mass generation on two-dimensional electronic hyperbolic lattices

-Designer electronic materials~\cite{ManoharanNat2012, ManoharanReview2013, GomesNatCom2017, MoraisSmithNatPh2019, MoraisSmithNatMat2019} and cold atomic setups are two promising platforms where our predicted quantum phases can be observed experimentally.
+Designer electronic materials~\cite{ManoharanNat2012, ManoharanReview2013, GomesNatCom2017, MoraisSmithNatPh2019, MoraisSmithNatMat2019} and cold atomic setups are promising platforms where our predicted quantum phases can be observed experimentally.
 A curved designer material can be engineered by growing its substrate (typically Cu) on another material with a different thermal expansion coefficient.
-When such a heterostructure is cooled down, the Cu substrate gets curved, which then can be decorated by the sites of desired hyperbolic lattices.
-With tunable hopping amplitudes $t$, the ratios $V/t$ and/or $U/t$ can be adjusted on hyperbolic designer quantum materials to trigger nucleation of various quantum orders.
+When such a heterostructure is cooled down, the Cu substrate gets curved, which then can be decorated by the sites of desired HLs.
+With tunable hopping amplitudes $t$, the ratios $V/t$ and $U/t$ can be adjusted on hyperbolic designer quantum materials to trigger various quantum orders.
 In cold atomic setups, desired hyperbolic tessellations can be achieved by suitable arrangements of laser traps.
-In such systems, at least the on-site Hubbard repulsion can be tuned to demonstrate the nucleation of AFM order, as recently demonstrated on various Euclidean lattices~\cite{EsslingerReview2010, EsslingerPhysRevLett2013, ZwierleinScience2016, MarkusGreinerNature2017}.
+In such systems, at least on-site Hubbard repulsion can be tuned to realize AFM order, as recently demonstrated on various Euclidean lattices~\cite{EsslingerReview2010, EsslingerPhysRevLett2013, ZwierleinScience2016, MarkusGreinerNature2017}.

-\emph{Acknowledgments}.~N.G.\ and B.R.\ were supported by a Startup grant of B.R. from Lehigh University.
+\emph{Acknowledgments}.~N.G.\ was supported by a Startup grant of B.R. from Lehigh University.
 S.M.\ was supported by Weizmann Institute of Science, Israel Deans fellowship through Feinberg Graduate School and Raymond and Beverly Sackler Center for Computational Molecular and Material Science at Tel Aviv University.
+B.R.\ was supported by NSF CAREER Grant No.\ DMR-2238679.